som3canadian/BloodHound_CustomQueries_Toolset/README.md

 ```

 - `-h`: Show the help message and exit.
-- `-i`: Import old customqueries.json file. (default: customqueries.json).
+- `-i`: Import customqueries.json file from legacy format. (default: customqueries.json).
-- `--new`: New customqueries.json file to import from. (default: new_customqueries.json).
+- `--new`: import customqueries already format for the new version. (default: new_customqueries.json).
 - `--delete`: Delete all saved queries.

 ### Example